-The Senior Notes Agency Agreement contains provisions for sanctioning by Senior Noteholder consent of a modification of the Senior Notes or certain provisions of the Senior Notes Agency Agreement.
-The Agent and the Issuer may agree, without the consent of the Senior Noteholders, to:
+The Senior Preferred Notes Agency Agreement contains provisions for sanctioning by Senior Preferred Noteholder consent of a modification of the Senior Preferred Notes or certain provisions of the Senior Preferred Notes Agency Agreement.
+The Agent and the Issuer may agree, without the consent of the Senior Preferred Noteholders, to:

-- (a) any modification of the Senior Notes Agency Agreement which is in the Issuer's opinion not materially prejudicial to the interests of the Senior Noteholders; or - (b) any modification of the Senior Notes or the Senior Notes Agency Agreement which is of a formal, minor or technical nature or is made to correct a manifest or proven error or to comply with mandatory and/or overriding provisions of the law of the jurisdiction in which the Issuer is incorporated.
+- (a) any modification of the Senior Preferred Notes Agency Agreement which is in the Issuer's opinion not materially prejudicial to the interests of the Senior Preferred Noteholders; or - (b) any modification of the Senior Preferred Notes or the Senior Preferred Notes Agency Agreement which is of a formal, minor or technical nature or is made to correct a manifest or proven error or to comply with mandatory and/or overriding provisions of the law of the jurisdiction in which the Issuer is incorporated.

-Any other amendment of the Senior Notes or the Senior Notes Agency Agreement may be made only with the consent of the Senior Noteholders.
-The Issuer and the Fiscal Agent, if applicable, may amend the Senior Notes or the Senior Notes Agency Agreement with the written consent of the Holders of at least a majority in principal amount of the Senior Notes then outstanding voting as a single class (including consent obtained in connection with a tender offer or exchange of the Senior Notes); provided however that without the consent of 100% of the then outstanding aggregate principal amount of the Senior Notes, no amendment may:
+Any other amendment of the Senior Preferred Notes or the Senior Preferred Notes Agency Agreement may be made only with the consent of the Senior Preferred Noteholders.
+The Issuer and the Fiscal Agent, if applicable, may amend the Senior Preferred Notes or the Senior Preferred Notes Agency Agreement with the written consent of the Holders of at least a majority in principal amount of the Senior Preferred Notes then outstanding voting as a single class (including consent obtained in connection with a tender offer or exchange of the Senior Preferred Notes); provided however that without the consent of 100% of the then outstanding aggregate principal amount of the Senior Preferred Notes, no amendment may:

-- (a) reduce the amount of Senior Notes whose holders must consent to an amendment; - (b) reduce the rate of or extend the time for payment of interest on any Senior Note; - (c) reduce the principal or extend the Stated Maturity or Redemption Month of any Senior Note; - (d) reduce the premium or amount payable upon the redemption of any Senior Note or change the time at which any Senior Note may be redeemed in accordance with its terms; - (e) make any Senior Note payable in currency other than that stated in such Senior Note; - (f) expressly subordinate any Senior Note to any other indebtedness of the Issuer save as permitted in accordance with its terms; - (g) impair the right of any Senior Noteholder to receive payment of principal, premium, if any, and interest on such Holder's Senior Notes on or after the due dates therefor or to institute suit for the enforcement of any payment on or with respect to such Holder's Senior Notes; or - (h) make any amendment to the Events of Default as described in the Conditions.
+- (a) reduce the amount of Senior Preferred Notes whose holders must consent to an amendment; - (b) reduce the rate of or extend the time for payment of interest on any Senior Preferred Note; - reduce the principal or extend the Stated Maturity or Redemption Month of any Senior Preferred Note; - (d) reduce the premium or amount payable upon the redemption of any Senior Preferred Note or change the time at which any Senior Preferred Note may be redeemed in accordance with its terms; - (e) make any Senior Preferred Note payable in currency other than that stated in such Senior Preferred Note; - (f) expressly subordinate any Senior Preferred Note to any other indebtedness of the Issuer save as permitted in accordance with its terms; - (g) impair the right of any Senior Preferred Noteholder to receive payment of principal, premium, if any, and interest on such Holder's Senior Preferred Notes on or after the due dates therefor or to institute suit for the enforcement of any payment on or with respect to such Holder's Senior Preferred Notes; or - (h) make any amendment to the Events of Default as described in the Conditions.

-Any such modification shall be binding on the Senior Noteholders and any such modification shall be notified to the Senior Noteholders in accordance with Condition 12 (Notices) as soon as practicable thereafter.
+Any such modification shall be binding on the Senior Preferred Noteholders and any such modification shall be notified to the Senior Preferred Noteholders in accordance with Condition 12 (Notices) as soon as practicable thereafter.